 Start With Your Space

-You also want to undestand how you will use the space, and how you will move through it.
-A space intended for a family room will inspire you differently then a room you are creating as a playroom.
+You also want to understand how you will use the space, and how you will move through it.
+A space intended for a family room will inspire you differently than a room you are creating as a playroom.
 Every room has its own personality, and you want to match that personality in your design.

 Go for a Walk